without Internet Explorer,

 “…as the bleak of dusk ordains the eve…”

-Side two’s “Children of the Sun” is more provisional with its structuring, plowing a few rhythmic fields as well as tending a slightly more ambitious songwriting crop, and there’re these off-kilter notes Cyriis hits like someone is tweaking his taint with a stick, the verse “…a hole in the SKY and a tear in the eye of the god of the GATE of the sun…” to be more precise, but the chorus saves some face.
-The uncharacteristic “144,000 Gone” starts with an ancy, semi-rhythm technique that transforms into a coinciding, full-on riff Maiden likes to use to some extent on their first three lps with tandem soloing not at all out of place.
-There’s no denying the dawning riff of “Guilty as Charged” is revving up for something, and low and behold is met with one of those quintessential heavy/power metal screams that starts from the bottom of Cyriis’s feet and sails off into the stratosphere, meanwhile “Back To Reign”, like “”Taken By Force”, simmers on a slow burn but is still jeopardous with quick, flammable guitar work, and when Kurt Colfelt and Holy Terror retitled it “Debt of Pain”, revamped its lyrics, and gave it a momentum akin to the wind velocity on Jupiter, it became a true adrenal barbarian.
+Side two’s “Children of the Sun” is more provisional with its structuring, plowing a few rhythmic fields as well as tending to a slightly more ambitious songwriting crop, and there’re these off-kilter notes Cyriis hits like someone is tweaking his taint with a stick, like the verse “…a hole in the SKY and a tear in the eye of the god of the GATE of the sun…” to be more precise, but the chorus saves some face.
+The uncharacteristic “144,000 Gone” starts with an ancy, semi-rhythm technique that transforms into a coinciding, full-on riff Maiden liked using to some extent on their first three lps with tandem soloing not at all out of place.
+There’s no denying the dawning riff of “Guilty as Charged” is revving up for something, and low and behold is met with one of those quintessential heavy/power metal screams that starts from the bottom of Cyriis’ feet and sails off into the stratosphere, meanwhile “Back to Reign”, like “”Taken by Force”, simmers with a slow burn, yet is still jeopardous with quick, flammable guitar work, and when Kurt Colfelt and Holy Terror revamped its lyrics, gave it the momentum akin to the wind velocity on Jupiter, and retitled it “Debt of Pain”, it became a true adrenal barbarian.

-The bands following ep, Mad Locust Rising, continues the otherworldly and contemporary themes and is probably one of the only metal releases with locust in the title, especially an angry one.
-As for SA, you’ll find few releases that not only pinpoint the scarce speed metal style, but to fuel nearly an entire album with.
+The band's nifty following ep, Mad Locust Rising, continues the otherworldly and contemporary themes and is probably one of the only metal releases with 'locust' in the title, especially an angry one .
+This is just one of those releases that pinpoints the thrash/speed metal style.

-Fun Fact: In 1985, readers of Metal Forces voted Cyriis one of the best vocalists of that year, toppled only by Joey Belladonna, Tom Araya, and Ronnie James Dio.
+Fun Fact 87!0): In 1985, readers of Metal Forces voted Cyriis one of the best vocalists of that year, toppled only by Joey Belladonna, Tom Araya, and Ronnie James Dio.
 Bringing up his rear were Geoff Tate, Eric Adams, and Bruce Dickinson.